bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 categories: [mining]
 tags: [soft fork, soft forks, bip9, version bits, mining, bip68, bip112, bip113]
 version: 1
+excerpt: There is an ongoing soft fork of the Bitcoin consensus rules.
+While everything appears to be proceeding well, this article contains important information and checklists for miners and pool operators which must not be ignored.
 ---
 {% include _toc.html %}